edititno/ruuz/README.md

 ## How It Works

 Ruuz collects multiple environmental signals and combines them to determine what to show.
-The system has two layers: a FastAPI backend that collects all signals from a single endpoint, and a client-side JavaScript engine that applies the context to the storefront.
+The system has two layers: a FastAPI backend that collects all signals and generates AI-powered copy from a single endpoint, and a client-side JavaScript engine that applies the context to the storefront.

 **Backend signals (FastAPI):**